watermint/toolbox/doc/generated/team-namespace-file-size.md

 ## Report: namespace_size

-Report files are generated in `namespace_size.csv`, `namespace_size.xlsx` and `namespace_size.json` format.
+Report files are generated in three formats, `namespace_size.csv`, `namespace_size.xlsx` and `namespace_size.json`.
+But if you run with `-low-memory` option, the command will generate only `namespace_size.json}}` report.
-In case of a report become large, report in `.xlsx` format will be split into several chunks like `namespace_size_0000.xlsx`, `namespace_size_0001.xlsx`, `namespace_size_0002.xlsx`...
+In case of a report become large, a report in `.xlsx` format will be split into several chunks like `namespace_size_0000.xlsx`, `namespace_size_0001.xlsx`, `namespace_size_0002.xlsx`...

 | Column                      | Description                                                                                |